ianfab/fishtest/README.md

 - updates and publishes the results of ongoing tests.
 - stops tests according to the selected stopping rule and publishes the final test results.

-To get more information please visit the [Multi-Variant Fishtest Wiki](https://github.com/ianfab/fishtest/wiki)
+To get more information please visit the [Variant Fishtest Wiki](https://github.com/ianfab/fishtest/wiki)